Colorado substance misuse statistics

 - Medically supervised detox, monitoring heart rate, blood pressure, temperature, and breathing

 - Conduct a thorough behavioral assessment (biopsychosocial assessment)

 It can be dangerous to stop drinking or taking substances suddenly, especially after taking them for a period of time.
 This can cause the body to experience uncomfortable, and potentially serious, detox symptoms, including:

 Our detox center in Denver, Colorado

 Gallus Medical Detox is one of Colorado’s premier detox facilities.

 As a destination for care, patients travel to Gallus Medical Detox Centers from across the country, as well as those looking for detox centers in Colorado.
 We are strategically placed near major airports — in greater Phoenix and greater Denver — and we provide ground transportation to and from our facilities.

-If you are looking for an alcohol detox center near Denver Gallus can help.
-Our Littleton medical detox facility is easily accessible, while remaining in a discrete location.
+If you are looking for an alcohol detox center near Denver, Gallus can help.
+Our Denver detox center is easily accessible, while remaining in a discrete location.